lornemalvosshittygrin/project-daw-alshams/README.md

 * Understand how the constructions are being financed and who are the beneficiaries of the construction projects.
 How are contracts being fulfilled.

 ## Current Method
-* List most recently built settlemetns
+* List most recently built settlements.
 * Look up pipeline from tender to bid to bank.
 * Investments in banks to branch.
 * Companies that won bids.